polettix/blog/_posts/2017-03-01-telegram-keyboard-button-encoding.md

   keyboards and be able to figure out which keyboard was used in association to a received command;
 - optimizing the space removing leading `0` characters.

+For each button, you can define both the `text` that you want to be shown, and the `_value` that you want to get back.
+The field name starts with an underscore to cope for possible future extensions of the Telegram API where they might introduce a *real* `value` field... making this blog post so obsolete!

 The introduction of the keyboard identifier and the space optimization rely on the usage of all three characters introduced before: